-'BJP asked me to not contest LS polls': Murli Manohar Joshi's unsigned message triggers buzz
+Was told not to contest: BJP’s M M Joshi says in unsigned message

 In a unsigned message to the voters of Kanpur, Joshi has reportedly said that, "Shri Ramlal General Secretary (Organisation) BJP conveyed to me today that I should not contest the ensuing parliamentary election from Kanpur and elsewhere."

-Meanwhile, the BJP's list of star campaigners includes PM Narendra Modi, Amit Shah, Rajnath Singh, Nitin Gadkari, Arun Jaitley, Sushma Swaraj, Uma Bharti feature on the list.
+Meanwhile, the BJP's list of star campaigners includes PM Narendra Modi, Amit Shah, Rajnath Singh, Nitin Gadkari, Arun Jaitley, Sushma Swaraj, Uma Bharti.
 Names of LK Advani and Murli Manohar Joshi are missing from the list 40 star campaigners.

 Joshi is currently a member of Parliament from the Kanpur constituency in Uttar Pradesh.
 From 2009 to 2014, he was an MP from the Varanasi constituency, which was from where PM Narendra Modi subsequently contested.